 Okay, not LITERALLY.
 But you do need to take a very close look at how your engagement changes based on the guests you feature.

 Which guests generated the most plays and views?
 Who inspired high-quality audience engagement such as comments and shares?
 These questions will help you with your content optimization.

 When you have a good idea of which guests have been most helpful in growing and engaging your audience, try to find some characteristics they have in common.
-Then, look for guests that share those characteristics.
+Then, look for guests who share those characteristics.

 For example, if your audience loves guests who are funny, try to schedule more guests with a sense of humor.
 If listeners and viewers can’t get enough of your influencer guests, add a few more to your lineup.

 Learning how to grow your podcast is a process.
 You’ll need to monitor your data consistently and regularly optimize your podcast content, structure, and distribution.

 Even once you feel like you’ve hit your stride, there are still improvements that can be made.
 Keep at it!